The Michigan Ross MBA program is thriving. Its graduates are getting jobs throughout the United States and the world.

 Ross kept the basic structure the same as last year and changed only one of the short answer questions.
 It still has the short answer questions with a little bit of choice to them.
 These short answer questions give you the means to paint a unique, multi-dimensional picture of yourself.
 Keep that goal in mind as you respond.
 You don’t have to be something you’re not, but you can certainly use these questions to provide context for events described elsewhere and different perspective on who you really are.
 Remember, the application is a way for the admissions committee to meet you.

 Select one prompt from each group of the three groups below.
-Respond to each selected prompt in 100 words or fewer (<100 words each; 300 words total).
+(Choose one from each group; 100 words each)

 While I wish Ross would have given you more room to answer these questions, make the most of what you’ve got.
 The first question you’re going to have to ask yourself is “Which prompts should I respond to?”
 Answer the question in each group that is easiest for you to answer and that allows you to present events and experiences that complement each other and the information provided in other parts of the application.
 You want to minimize repetition and overlap.

 Ross hasn’t labeled the groups thematically.
 It seems to me that Group 1 is an opportunity for you to talk about something you’re proud of — a contribution you made or an achievement.
 Group 2 relates to handling a difficult experience or situation.
 And Group 3 is about you interacting with others.
 Again, choose the individual questions that allow you to present yourself best.
 All three groups ask for a behavioral response, where you discuss one experience or situation and reflect on it.
 You don’t have room for more.

 Think a lot about what you want Ross to know about you as you choose the questions to answer.
 The question tells you what they want to know.
 Now answer it in such a way that allows you to tell them what you want them to know.

 - I want people to know that I: